TAKAYAMAN2180/public-deduction-webpage/README.md

 If you want to know more about this app, please see [the site(NOW Making...)]()
 [https://(NOW Making...)]()

+## Attention
+This repo is not including API Keys is hide.
+So, you need own API Keys and Accounts.

 # ABOUT Next.js
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).